-B. Recruitment, Admission, Orientation, Participation, and Re-entry:
+C. Recruitment, Admission, Orientation, Participation, and Re-Entry:

-C. Host Country Consideration:
+D. Host Country Consideration:

 To promote the free exchange of ideas and knowledge, no restrictions shall be placed on the establishment or maintenance of programs in other countries based on the political, religious, racial, ethnic, or ideological characteristics of a host country or its government.

-D. Financial Management:
+E. International Program Financial Management:

-- Recognizing the need for flexibility while maintaining accountability, the UW System has established a policy for the financial management of study abroad programs to govern the assessment of program fees and related procedures.
+Recognizing the need for flexibility while maintaining accountability, the UW System has established a policy for the financial management of study abroad programs to govern the assessment of program fees and related procedures.
 [See UW System Administrative Policy 810 (SYS 810), Study Abroad Programs dated July 1, 1993.]

 - All program fees collected from students shall use approved state accounts, with appropriate management and auditing procedures.

 - Each institution shall maintain a minimum emergency reserve/contingency fund equal to at least $100 times the number of students sent abroad each year or an amount adequate to respond to emergencies and unforeseen problems.
 Institutions shall develop policies related to funding levels appropriate to the institution or program and to acceptable uses of the emergency reserve/contingency fund and should designate one or more campus representatives to be responsible for making decisions related to appropriate use and expenditure of reserve/contingency funds.

 - As state-supported public universities, UW System institutions will exercise care in contracting relationships with for-profit institutions and agencies, to ensure that such arrangements are determined to be in the best interests of students, and that any pecuniary benefit received accrue to the benefit of students.
 All contracts must conform to Wisconsin State statutes and purchasing requirements.